harshitpeer/AIO-Contact-Lite/README.txt

 AIO Contact Lite allows you to add multiple contact options to your website for your users.
 You can add WhatsApp, Telegram, Skype, Viber, etc. It has a very simple and unique Admin interface which makes it easy to use.
 You can also sort items with just drag-drop by grabbing the item title and moving the item to the desired position.
 It has a built-in font awesome icon picker which gives you access to over 1300 different fonts.

+Would you like the ability to add Agents, put Contact Forms and use Shortcodes?
+[Check out the Premium Version](https://h-p.co/AIO) which is available at an unbelievable price!

 == Installation ==

 = Option 1 =